dmfacundo/silverdev-twitter-api/README.md

 - Clone this repo
 - `bundle install` to install all req'd dependencies
-- `rake db:migrate` to make all database migrations
+- `rails db:migrate` to make all database migrations
+- `rails db:seed` to generate the initial sample data
 - `rails s` to start the local server